ietf-rats-wg/eat/draft-ietf-rats-eat.md

 value here yet adds complexity.
 It also slightly reduces the number of actual bits with entropy.

+The design of UUID accommodates the construction of a unique identifier by combination of several identifiers that separately do not provide sufficient uniqueness.
+UEID takes the view that this construction is no longer needed, in particular because cryptographic-quality random number generators are readily available.
-UUIDs seem to have been designed for scenarios where the implementor does not have full control over the environment and uniqueness has to be constructed from identifiers at hand.
-UEID takes the view that hardware, software and/or manufacturing process directly implement UEID in a simple and direct way.
-It takes the view that cryptographic quality random number generators are readily available as they are implemented in commonly used CPU hardware.
+It takes the view that hardware, software and/or manufacturing process implement UEID in a simple and direct way.

 # EAT Relation to IEEE.802.1AR Secure Device Identity (DevID)